The Cosmetic Case Intake Filter™ — Appointment Copilot

 The Hard Cases Playbook

-The eight inquiry types that fall outside the standard filter logic — the patient who names a competitor's price, the patient who asks for a consultation fee waiver, the patient who sends a photograph of someone else's smile, the patient who has had a bad experience elsewhere and says so in the first message.
-Each one handled specifically, with the response language and the decision logic for when to proceed and when not to.
+The inquiry types that drift out of the neat script: the patient who names a competitor's price, the patient who wants a fee waived, the patient who sends someone else's smile, the patient who says she had a bad experience elsewhere.
+Each one handled specifically, with response language that protects dignity instead of turning the whole call into a standoff.

 A Note on Fit